Rhonda Burchmore: Personal life

 Burchmore was born in Sydney, and attended Beverly Hills Girls High School.
 She gained a scholarship to the University of New England where she majored in Theatre Arts.
-Burchmore and her husband, Nick, a psychiatrist, have one daughter, Lexie.
+Burchmore and her husband, Nick, a psychiatrist, have a daughter.
 In 2010 she published her autobiography, Legs 11: The Rhonda Burchmore Story, named after the bingo-based popular epithet for her long-legged physique.